jitenkr2030/ScoreEzy/deployment.md

 1. Node.js 18+ and npm installed
 2. PostgreSQL database (Production)
+   - Install PostgreSQL server
+   - Create a new database for the application
+   - Set up database user with appropriate permissions
 3. Redis instance (for rate limiting)
 4. Domain name
 5. SSL certificate